 3. With right sides still together, gather up the fabric at one of the openings and tie securely with embroidery floss.
 A rubber band rather than floss could also work but may not be as durable over several years.

-4. Turn the pumpkin right side out.
+4. Turn the pumpkin’s right side out.
 Loosely hand stitch around the opening of the pumpkin with a 3/8″ seam allowance with stitches around 1/4″ wide.
-Use a heavy duty thread so it doesn’t break when you pull it in step 6.
-Leave loose tails hanging off at both the beginning and the end and don’t tie any knots.
+Use a heavy-duty thread, so it doesn’t break when you pull it in step 6.
+Leave loose tails hanging off at the beginning and the end, and don’t tie any knots.

 5. Fill the pumpkin with stuffing until it is fairly firm.

 6. Pull the ends of the thread stitched around the top until the opening is closed or nearly closed, and tie several knots.
 Trim off the long ends of the thread.

 7. Take your embroidery floss and tie a tight circle around the pumpkin and leave around a 6″ tail.
 (For reference, I needed about 4 feet total of embroidery floss for a pumpkin that used the fabric measurements of 10″ x 20″).

 8. Next, wrap the long piece of the embroidery floss twice around the pumpkin diagonally from your first line so there are six total segments.
 Tightly tie the string to the tail left from step 7.

 9. Use your glue gun to make a large glue dot in the top center of the pumpkin.
 I’m using white glue so you can see it in the photo, but clear would be best.
 Press your stick into the hot glue.

 10. Use the hot glue gun to attach your leaves.